megakid/hacs-bwt-perla/README.md

 ### Firmware

-The firmware 2.02xx is still in public beta.
-It can be requested through the customer service by mail and will be remotely installed on your device.
+The firmware 2.02xx is currently rolling out to all devices.
+If your device does not have it yet, it can be requested through the customer service by mail and will be remotely installed on your device.

 It looks like the customer service does not do the update on devices in the UK - it is still unclear why and what other countries are affected.